Anvisimi/opcua-sidecarimpl/ENHANCED_SETUP_README.md

-# 🏭 Enhanced Multi-File OPC UA Server with Sidecar Pattern
+# 🏭 Enhanced Multi-File OPC UA Server with Git-Based Sidecar Pattern

 > **⚠️ IMPORTANT**: This creates a **NEW deployment** that runs **alongside** your existing OPC UA server without interfering with it.

-This enhanced setup extends your existing single-file OPC UA server to stream data from **all files** in the `/data` folder using a **Kubernetes sidecar container pattern**.
+This enhanced setup extends your existing single-file OPC UA server to automatically load and stream data from **all files** in a git repository using a **Kubernetes sidecar container pattern** with **automatic git-based data loading**.

 ## 🛡️ **Deployment Independence**